Building a Stronger ALAANA Arts Community: Keeping an Eye on Systems

-Grantmakers in the Arts is committed to promoting racial equity in arts philanthropy and increasing support for Asian, Latino/a, African, Arab, and Native American (ALAANA) artists, arts organizations, and communities.
+Grantmakers in the Arts is committed to promoting racial equity in arts philanthropy and increasing support for African, Latinx, Arab, Asian, and Native American (ALAANA) artists, arts organizations, and communities.
 Our statement of purpose for this work, published in March 2015, comes after five years of internal discussions, workshops, articles, and forums led by a small learning group consisting of social justice funders and those concerned with social justice.
 Our use of the term racial equity is deliberate and reflects a new shift from using language about “diversity” and “inclusion.”

 We recognize that at the core of the racial inequities in arts philanthropy is structural and institutional racism, which has skewed all systems and put non-Eurocentric populations at a disadvantage.
 GIA asks that funders, art leaders, and researchers take this historic context into consideration and join us in working to counteract those systems that have contributed to ALAANA artists and organizations being excluded from the pipeline of institutional funding.